 For those who want to enjoy the benefits of journaling together with others, this one’s for you.
 At the end of each week, write down one good thing that happened to you on a slip of paper and put it in a jar.
 On New Year’s or a birthday (or any other special occasion of your choosing), open the jar and celebrate the 52 moments of joy together with your friends or family.

 You can easily make this quick journaling method a New Year’s resolution or simply start whenever works best for you.
-When you’re done, write a journal with all your collected memories or keep them in their own special scrapbook.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+When you’re done, write a journal with all your collected memories or keep them in their own special scrapbook.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?